stefalie/gb/README.md

 - `Clang` or `Msvc` to choose the compiler
 - `Rel` or `Deb` for release or debug flags

-For debugging call `devenv build\gb.exe` in the project directory (make sure `msvc_shell.bat` has been called first), or simply use the VSCode project by calling `code .` in the project directory (this also requires prior setup of the environment via `shell_msvc.bat`).
+For debugging call `devenv build\gb.exe` in the project directory (make sure `msvc_shell.bat` has been called first).

-When running any of the [Blargg test ROMs](https://github.com/retrio/gb-test-roms/tree/master), set the `BLARGG_TEST_ENABLE` macro to `1` (otherwise, loading the ROM fails because it CGB ROM type).
+When running any of the [Blargg test ROMs](https://github.com/retrio/gb-test-roms/tree/master), set the `BLARGG_TEST_ENABLE` macro to `1` in [`code/gb.c`](code/gb.c) (otherwise, loading the ROM fails because its checksum is wrong/missing).
-If you want to see the output written to the serial port of the GameBoy, the build script needs to be modified to use `SUBSYSTEM:console` (otherwise, the printf output won't show).
+If you want to see the output of the Blargg tests written to the serial port of the GameBoy in the terminal, the build script needs to be modified to use `SUBSYSTEM:console` (otherwise, the `printf` output won't show).

 ## Known Issues & TODO

 TODO: split this into a different file.
 TODO: list which blargg tests actually work
+TODO: audio pops/clicks/cracks
+TODO: super mario status bar flicker

 ### Blargg Tests Fail Because gb Is Instruction-Stepped